-QUEENSBURY - Tuesday, the leadership of Warren County will undergo a transition that happens only a few times per decade.
+QUEENSBURY - On Jan.
+4, the leadership of Warren County underwent a transition that happens only a few times per decade.

-County Board of Supervisors Chairman Fred Monroe will be stepping down from his position, and Queensbury Supervisor Dan Stec will be taking over his role.
+County Board of Supervisors Chairman Fred Monroe stepped down and Queensbury Supervisor Dan Stec took over his role.

 Monroe decided to retire from the post to devote more time to both his personal life and his work as chairman of the Adirondack Park Local Government Review Board.

-County Budget Officer Kevin Geraghty also praised Monroe for his work ethic and leadership.
-He said that while Monroe had personal opinions on fiscal issues that at times differed from others on the board, he worked to advance the objectives of the majority.
+County budget officer Kevin Geraghty also praised Monroe for his work ethic and leadership.
+He said while Monroe had personal opinions on fiscal issues that at times differed from others on the board, he worked to advance the objectives of the majority.

 "Fred was a very good leader for the county," Geraghty said.
 "As board chairman, he tackled important issues during very difficult times, considering the financial state of the county and state government."